himanu/System-Design-Patterns/Creational/BDP/README.md

 3. Another way is to define subclasses for each type of car.
 This approach is also not good if the Application wants more control over car production.

 ## Solution
-1. The Pattern says to have a separate class (aka Builder class) with multiple methods to customize the object creation logic.
+1. The Pattern says to have a separate class (aka Builder class) with **multiple methods to customize the object creation logic**.
 2. This pattern doesn't need a parameters-heavy constructor or subclasses for each object type.

 ## Class Structure